rmdm/power-assert-match/README.md

-**Note**, that unlike for `power-assert`, where `require('assert')` calls are substituted by the instrumentors with `require('power-assert')`, to use `power-assert-match` you need to require it directly in your code.
+**Note**, that unlike for `power-assert`, where `require('assert')` calls are substituted by the instrumentors with `require('power-assert')`, to use `power-assert-match` you need to require it directly.

 Related projects
 ================